 Contratulations to the 2021 award recipients!

-Trish Molloy, owner of the Head Room and Headroom Salon and Spa (locations in St. John’s and Paradise), received the pinnacle Entrepreneurial Excellence Award, sponsored by RBC.
-This award recognizes a long-time entrepreneur who has made a significant impact on the economy and whose success is an inspiration for other women in business.
+Trish Molloy, the owner of the Head Room and Headroom Salon and Spa (locations in St. John’s and Paradise), received the pinnacle Entrepreneurial Excellence Award, sponsored by RBC.
+This award recognizes a long-time entrepreneur who has significantly impacted the economy and whose success is an inspiration for other women in business.

 Joy Barker, president of JSR Holdings Inc. and Copper Stop Ltd. (locations in Springdale and Baie Verte), received the Economic Impact Award, sponsored by Hebron Project.
 This award recognizes female entrepreneurs whose businesses have significantly impacted the local economy and improved the community’s economic position.

-Gertrude Bradbury, president and general manager of Locke’s Electrical Limited, received the Leadership Award, sponsored by Fonemed.
-The Leadership Award recognizes female entrepreneurs who’ve shown that they are champions for the advancement of women in general and women in the entrepreneurial space in particular.
+Gertrude Bradbury, president and general manager of Locke’s Electrical Limited, received the Leadership Award sponsored by Fonemed.
+The Leadership Award recognizes female entrepreneurs who’ve shown that they are champions for the advancement of women in general and women in the entrepreneurial space.

 Cindy Roma, Co-CEO and partner of Telelink received the Mentor Award, sponsored by HR Project Partners.
 Roma, originally from Nova Scotia, moved to Newfoundland and Labrador more than 20 years ago and joined Telelink.
 With a focus on expanding into innovation and technology markets, Roma says she’s often the only woman in the room.

 Gill Whelan, CEO and founder of Whelan Wellness (St. John’s), received the Momentum Award, sponsored by McInnes Cooper.
-The Momentum Award recognizes female entrepreneurs who have demonstrated significant growth or growth potential within a one- to three-year time span.
+The Momentum Award recognizes female entrepreneurs who have demonstrated significant growth or growth potential within one- to three years.
 Whelan has built an adaptable business and leverages every opportunity she can to realize her dreams.